 Looking at yourself in the mirror and in photos is often very different.
 Many even feel that they look better in the mirror than in pictures, but is this true?

 Which is more accurate mirror or photo?
+Is a mirror accurate to how others see you?
 Read on to get the answer to this question.

 Many consider a mirror image most accurate.
 After all, how often have we heard one person that has a strong resemblance to another being described as a “mirror image”?

 However, the non-mirrored version of yourself is what everyone else sees when they look at you.
 Most people who see you face-to-face are used to your “photo” version.

 Photos and videos often provide such accurate images that unfamiliar people are often easily identified from pictures or videos when encountered face-to-face.
 Different factors involved in the process may impact the quality enough that identification is harder.

 Your photo image is different from your mirror image because the mirroring effect is absent from most photos.
 Getting an image that comes close to how you look in a mirror involves some camera tricks that we’ll discuss later.

 Here’s a video that explains why we look better in the mirror.

 Why do I look better in the mirror than in photos?